When should I book our trip? How far in advance?

 The RV drop-off times are usually from 8:00 AM but no later than 10:30 AM.
 Leave time to get to the airport and pass through security for your flight home.
 We suggest booking return flights for no earlier than 1:00 PM.

 How do we get around the parks?

 Many National Parks have shuttles that serve the campgrounds and the attractions in the area.
 When these are available, we suggest you use this convenient transportation.
 Many of the optional activities will also provide transportation.
 Otherwise, you just pull the power cord, unscrew the water hose, and go.
 Your Tracks & Trails “More About” documents will have all the details.

 Will I have internet access on my trip?

 Internet can be spotty.
 Many National Park Lodges will have WiFi, but they are not reliable.
 You might also have the option of purchasing WiFI for your RV at your rental company at check-out.

-How many option activities do you suggest in each area we visit?
+How many optional activities do you suggest in each area we visit?